Stefan Czapsky

-Stefan Czapsky, A.S.C. (born 15 December 1950) is an American cinematographer, best known for his collaborations with director Tim Burton on films like Edward Scissorhands, Batman Returns, and Ed Wood, for which he won several film critics' awards.
+Stefan Czapsky, A.S.C. (born 15 December 1950) is an American cinematographer, best known for his collaborations with director Tim Burton on films like Edward Scissorhands, Batman Returns, and Ed Wood.

 Early life and education

-Born in Oldenburg in West Germany to Ukrainian parents, his family emigrated to United States while he was still an infant, and then settled in Cleveland.
+Born in Oldenburg in West Germany to Ukrainian parents, his family emigrated to the United States while he was still an infant, and then settled in Cleveland.
 After studying at Case Western Reserve, he enrolled in a film studies graduate program at Columbia University, and permanently relocated to New York City.

 Career

 Early career

-Renowned for his “broad range of styles” working alongside directors such as Tim Burton and Boaz Yakin, Czapsky has cemented himself as a chameleon of cinematography profession.
+Renowned for his "broad range of styles" working alongside directors such as Tim Burton and Boaz Yakin, Czapsky has cemented himself as a chameleon of the cinematography profession.

 Graduating from Case Western Reserve with a BFA in the humanities and an emphasis on film history and criticism, Czapsky moved to New York where he attended a graduate program at the University of Columbia.

-There he transitioned into the film production business working positions such as “Assistant Cameraman, Gaffer, and Key Grip,” for productions such as After Hours, Matewan, and Q. His work alongside directors Scorsese and Cohen opened up the opportunity for him to shoot his first feature film, On the Edge.
-Shooting iconic stars such as Pam Grier and Bruce Dern, Czapsky was able to create the sense that these were not “Hollywood locations but rooms where human voices were heard.”
+There he transitioned into the film production business working positions such as assistant cameraman, gaffer, and key grip, for productions such as After Hours, Matewan, and Q.

+In his first feature film, On the Edge, Czapsky was able to create the sense that these were not "Hollywood locations but rooms where human voices were heard."